infracost/infracost/CONTRIBUTING.md

 - use `IgnoreIfMissingPrice: true` if you need to lookup a price in the Cloud Pricing API and NOT add it if there is no price.
 We use it for EBS Optimized instances since we don't know if they should have that cost component without looking it up.

-#### Usage file notes
+#### Usage file guidelines

-1. Where possible use similar terminology as the cloud vendor's pricing pages, their cost calculators might also help.
+- Where possible use similar terminology as the cloud vendor's pricing pages, their cost calculators might also help.

-2. Do not prefix things with `average_` as in the future we might want to use nested values, e.g. `request_duration_ms.max`.
+- Do not prefix things with `average_` as in the future we might want to use nested values, e.g. `request_duration_ms.max`.

-3. Use the following units and keep them lower-case:
+- Use the following units and keep them lower-case:
   - time: ms, secs, mins, hrs, days, weeks, months
   - size: b, kb, mb, gb, tb

-4. Put the units last, e.g. `message_size_kb`, `request_duration_ms`.
+- Put the units last, e.g. `message_size_kb`, `request_duration_ms`.

-5. For resources that are continuous in time, do not use prefixes, e.g. use `instances`, `subscriptions`, `storage_gb`.
+- For resources that are continuous in time, do not use prefixes, e.g. use `instances`, `subscriptions`, `storage_gb`.
 For non-continuous resources, prefix with `monthly_` so users knows what time interval to estimate for, e.g. `monthly_log_lines`, `monthly_requests`.

-6. When the field accepts a string (e.g. `dx_connection_type: dedicated`), the values should be used in a case-insensitive way in the resource file, the `ValueRegex` option can be used with `/i` to allow case-insensitive regex matches.
+- When the field accepts a string (e.g. `dx_connection_type: dedicated`), the values should be used in a case-insensitive way in the resource file, the `ValueRegex` option can be used with `/i` to allow case-insensitive regex matches.
 For example `{Key: "connectionType", ValueRegex: strPtr(fmt.Sprintf("/%s/i", connectionType))},`.

+## Cloud vendor-specific tips

-#### Google resource notes
+### Google

-1. If the resource has a `zone` key, if they have a zone key, use this logic to get the region:
+- If the resource has a `zone` key, if they have a zone key, use this logic to get the region:
 	```go
 	region := d.Get("region").String()
 	zone := d.Get("zone").String()